aishabhamla/OnlineExamApplication/README.md

 Student Username: student@njit.edu
 Student Password: student123

 Designed and developed the application using Model View Controller architecture structured as a three-tiered client-server system.
-Front-middle-back
+Front, Middle, and Back

 The exam system will deal with open ended programming questions in python only